Adroiti/docs-for-code-review-tools/checkstyle-IllegalInstantiation.md

-Pattern: Illegal instantiations where a factory method is preferred
+Pattern: Illegal instantiation where a factory method is preferred

 Issue: -